Approved by the What’s Up Moms Medical Advisory Board

 This week baby is considered full term.
 Big deal!

-By now you may have already given birth – if so, HUGE CONGRATULATIONS and what are you doing reading emails??
+By now you may have already given birth, and, if so, HUGE CONGRATULATIONS and what are you doing reading emails??
 Get back to nuzzling that sweet new little creature of yours!
 (But not before you add your info here so you can get emails tailored to your baby’s development – we’ll stay in lockstep with you over the coming year and send you weekly content about your baby.)

 If you’re still cookin’, hi!
 We’re still here, too!

 This week your doc will measure the dilation and effacement of your cervix and compare it to last week’s measurements.
 This can help get you a timetable… or not.
 Remember to keep peeking in the toilet before you flush to see if there’s a mucus plug floating in there.
-When (or if) you see it you know you’re getting close and you can dance a little jig.
+When you see it you know you’re getting close and you can dance a little jig.

 And finally, you may be fielding texts from friends and family — “Just wanted to see if you’re in labor yet!
 No pressure!” — but try not to get flustered by it.
 They’re excited and they mean well.
 (Also, that’s what the silent feature is for on your phone.
 Just in case you need to use it.)